alexle/alexle.github.com/posts/training-marathon.markdown

 ##Week 3 - 13mi LSD##

-THe plan this week was to hydrate earlier.
-I took water at 30 minutes and GU at 60 minutes.
+The plan this week was to hydrate earlier.
+Water at 30 minutes and GU at 60 minutes.
 The last 1.5mi were tough.
 Overall, the run felt pretty good.
 It was my best LSD yet.
 I secretly wished the marathon was next week so I could obliterate it.
 What's another 13 miles, I told myself.

 I began to notice a trend with the LSD's.
 The final miles each week were really, really hard.
-I can now see why many people advise not to increase your weekly mileage by more than 10 percent over the previous week.
+I can see why many people advise not to increase your weekly mileage by more than 10 percent each week.

 \* Lesson: 10% rule is for reals and a good principle.